Generating Entangled Steady States in Multistable Open Quantum Systems via Initial State Control: Two ensembles of qubits used for differential sensing

 where we have defined $p(S) = \vert C_S \vert^2$.
 The locations of the distribution maxima scale as $\propto \sqrt{N}$~\cite{Raphael2025} [see Fig.\ref{Fig3TwoEnsemble}(c)].
 For the initial state studied here, the jump operator $L_1$ causes the population in each sector of fixed $S$ to decay from state $\ket{S,0}$ to state $\ket{S,-S}$ along the Dicke ladder.
 This is illustrated in Fig.~\ref{Fig3TwoEnsemble}(b).
 We note that the structure of the steady state follows the attractor structure discussed in Sec.~\hyperref[SecII]{II}.
 In each trajectory (an individual run of an experiment, for example), the system will evolve into one of the attractor states $\ket{S,-S}$ with probability $p(S)$.
 We represent the averaging over many of these trajectories with the mixed-state density matrix $\rho_{{\rm SS},L_1}$.

-Now that we have found an expression for the steady state, we can characterize its entanglement properties for metrological applications.
-The quantum Fisher Information (QFI) can be used as a metric to quantify how sensitive a quantum state is to changes of a parameter $\phi$~\cite{Pezze2018,Huang2024}.
+Now that we have found an expression for the steady state, we can characterize its entanglement properties. \crr{As we discuss below, the quantum states most suitable for metrological tasks are characterized by a large entanglement depth and usually possess fairly limited bipartite entanglement, making a characterization in terms of entanglement depth more suitable in the metrological context.} The quantum Fisher Information (QFI) can be used as a metric to quantify how sensitive a quantum state is to changes of a parameter $\phi$~\cite{Pezze2018,Huang2024}.
 The higher the QFI, the higher the sensitivity of that state.
 For a system of $N$ qubits prepared in a separable state (unentangled), when considering a generator of the form $G = S_z^A - S_z^B$, the maximum value the QFI can take is $N$ \footnote{This result can be generalized to any generator of the form $G = \sum_{j=1}^N \bm{n}\cdot \sigma_{\bm {n}}^j/2$, where $\bm{n}$ is a normalized vector and $\sigma_{\bm {n}}$ is the Pauli vector in the $\bm{n}$ direction \cite{Pezze2009entanglement}}.
 This bound is known as the standard quantum limit (SQL).
 To surpass this limit, we require the state to have some degree of entanglement.
-For an entangled state, the maximum QFI is given by $N^2$.
-This bound is referred to as the Heisenberg limit, and a state is said to exhibit Heisenberg scaling when its QFI scales $\propto N^2$.
+For an entangled state, the maximum QFI is given by $N^2$. \crr{A state saturating this bound, referred to as the Heisenberg limit, necessarily contains genuine $N$-particle entanglement~\cite{Pezze2009entanglement}.} Additionally, a state is said to exhibit Heisenberg scaling when its QFI scales $\propto N^2$.
 As mentioned before, we are interested in signals $\phi$ that couple differentially to the population in the two ensembles, i.e., the evolution of the state concerning the field producing the signal is modeled by the generator $G = S_z^A - S_z^B$.
 In what follows, we denote the QFI corresponding to that encoding by $F^Q_{\rho}$, for any arbitrary state $\rho$, and by $F^{Q}_{\ket{\psi}}$ for pure states $\ket{\psi}$.
-The details on the mathematical expressions we use to compute the QFI are provided in the \hyperref[app_C]{Appendix C}.
+The details on the mathematical expressions we use to compute the QFI are provided in the \hyperref[app_D]{Appendix D}.